Careers in Federal Government

 - Department of Justice Summer Law Intern Program (SLIP), and

-- Department of Homeland Security's Office of General Counsel Summer Law Intern Program (SLIP)
+- Department of Homeland Security's Office of General Counsel Summer Law Extern Program (SLIP)

-A terrific resource for finding internship opportunities is the annually-updated Government Honors & Internship Guide published by the University of Arizona's College of Law which highlights summer and entry-level opportunities at a number of agencies.
-Speak to your career services counselor to see if your school has access to the Guide.
-If you do not have access to the Guide, do not hesitate to research federal agencies independently (you can use PSJD) and contact them directly about internships.
+A terrific resource for finding internship opportunities is the annually-updated Government Honors & Internship Handbook published by the University of Arizona's College of Law which highlights summer and entry-level opportunities at a number of agencies.
+Speak to your career services counselor to see if your school has access to the Handbook.
+If you do not have access to the Handbook, do not hesitate to research federal agencies independently (you can use PSJD) and contact them directly about internships.

 Note that many federal offices hire paid interns as well as volunteers.
 For 1Ls, compensation for paid internships is generally based on the GS-7 scale, or $7500 for ten weeks of work, while 2Ls are paid based on the GS-9 scale, or approximately $9250 for ten weeks of work.
 Compensation varies by agency.